VON RYAN'S EXPRESS

 Not that the POW camp scenes amount to much, the main interest being the conflict between recently arrived US Colonel Ryan (Sinatra) on the one hand and Major Fincham (Howard) on the other.

-The Brits are in a bad way: as punishment for constantly trying to escape they have been deprived of food and medicines.
+The Brits are in a bad way, because as punishment for constantly trying to escape they have been deprived of food and medicines.
 Ryan, now the highest ranking officer at the camp, quite reasonably points out that since the Allies will soon reach them (we're in 1943) there's not much point in trying to escape.

 This is the point at which the film proper gets started, and it's entertaining enough, as our guys manage to take over the train, and then overcome various obstacles in getting it to neutral Switzerland.